 Tara has been spreading her love of service, hoop devotion, and wellness across the globe.
 She desires to bridge elemental hoopdance techniques with her own voice, and wants to cultivate community connection and draw from divine inspiration.
 As she develop her skills to as a hoopdance and yoga teacher, she is currently focusing on her studies to provide empowerment and education through movement arts and production work.
 She hopes to deepen her work in transforming our connection to our bodies while still dancing with our spirits.
 Tara continues to plant seeds of inspirations daily and is honored to be apart of the elemental hoopdance community!

-Sweet Caroline has been an oncology nurse for over 13 years, she holds a Master of Science in Nursing Education (MSN), is a Certified Breast Care Nurse, a Registered Hatha Yoga Teacher, and practices her love of Hoop Dance, Ecstatic Dance, and Yoga as a form of self-expression for self-care.
+Sweet Caroline has been an oncology nurse for almost 15 years, she holds a Master of Science in Nursing Education (MSN), is a Certified Breast Care Nurse, a Registered Hatha Yoga Teacher, and practices her love of Hoop Dance, Ecstatic Dance, and Yoga as a form of self-expression for self-care.
 Caroline created and developed The Hula Hoop Girl in 2014, an Embodied Movement Meditation Practice that guides women to reclaim their own natural born rhythm while feeling empowered to self-resource & self-express through the transformational power of play through the practices of Hoop Dance and Ecstatic Dance.
-Caroline compassionately guides women to experience their own unique dance while weaving in the five elements of Air, Earth, Fire, Water, and Space, and the four cardinal directions, East, South, North, and West.
+Caroline compassionately guides women to experience their own dance while weaving in the five elements of Air, Earth, Fire, Water, and Space, and the four cardinal directions, East, South, North, and West.
 Caroline’s life work is dedicated to guiding women to dance in the center of their joy through their own unique rhythmic expression by using their own physical, emotional, intuitive, imaginal, and cognitive intelligences.
-She is deeply honored to be part of the Elemental Hoopdance community, sharing the One Hoop One Love Hoopdance philosophy of self-empowerment!

 Teeba is the founder of flowground, the UAE’s first and only flow arts centre in the UAE, specializing in hoop and poi flow.
 The first person to introduce hoop flow to the Middle East, Teeba has already built a thriving community of hoopers in Dubai, frequently seen dancing with their plastic circles at hoop jams and community events at the city’s parks and other public places.
 Born in Baghdad and raised in Riyadh, Teeba is half-Iraqi, half-Saudi by origin and has lived in seven different cities in the world.
 A biomedical engineer by education, a graduate of Harvard Business School, a certified Elemental Hoop dance instructor, and Chief Hoop Fairy at flowground, Teeba wears many feathers in her cap.
 She discovered the art of hoop dance at the Burning Man festival in 2011 and has been hooping ever since.
 She then found flowground in November 2014 with the aim of sharing her joy and love for hooping with the world.
 As a teacher, Teeba is very dynamic and incorporates varying sequences and moves in every class to help students enjoy themselves.
 She also encourages them to go learn more than just physical tricks and find their flow – a state of balance between the physical, mental, and spiritual selves.